-Perf formance outcomes Acceptable outcomes Complies Comments from mater level proportion of buildings are set above the defined flood level; reduce the carriage of debris in flood waters; reduce property damage; and provide flood immune access to buildings. -Buildings may be constructed flood resistant, waterproof ials below the defined flood where certified by a qualified ural engineer to be flood proof AO7.2 Buildings used for Commercial activities or Industrial activities include a minimum floor level of 0.3 metres above the defined flood where for the following components of the use: (a) administrative areas; or (b) services, plant and equipment associated with the building.
-Note-AO8.2 accepts that the cost of flood impact is an operational cost of the Commercial activity or Industrial activity. ~ Any further development on each realigned allotment will occur outside of the mapped flood hazard area. (inclue) dama ding the ability to withstand ge from floodwater and debris) where an alternative outcome to Note-Building work must be certified by a qualified structural engineer to be flood proof including the ability to withstand damage from floodwater and debris.
-A08.7 1-AO8.9 is also demonstrated.
-A07.3 All building work below the defined flood level must be high set (comprising pier and beam construction) and retains the flood storage and conveyance capacity of the premises. ~ Any further development on each realigned allotment will occur outside of the mapped flood hazard area.
-A07.4 New buildings are provided with flood free pedestrian and vehicle evacuation access between the building and a flood safe accessible road.
-Note-A flood safe accessible road includes a road where identified as outside a flood hazard area or within a 'Low flood hazard area', 'Potential flood hazard area' or 'Significant flood hazard area' on the Flood hazard overlay maps (OM006a-o). ~ Any further development on each realigned allotment will occur outside of the mapped flood hazard area.
+Performance outcomes Acceptable outcomes Complies Comments proportion of buildings are set above the defined flood level; (e) reduce the carriage of debris in flood waters; (f) reduce property damage; and (g) provide flood immune access to buildings.
+Buildings used for Commercial activities or Industrial activities include a minimum floor level of 0.3 metres above the defined flood where for the following components of the use: (a) administrative areas; or (b) services, plant and equipment associated with the building. n/a Not applicable.
+Note-Buildings may be constructed from flood resistant, waterproof materials below the defined flood level where certified by a qualified structural engineer to be flood proof (including the ability to withstand damage from floodwater and debris) and where an alternative outcome to AO8.1-AO8.9 is also demonstrated.
+Note-AO8.2 accepts that the cost of flood impact is an operational cost of the Commercial activity or Industrial activity.
+Note-Building work must be certified by a qualified structural engineer to be flood proof including the ability to withstand damage from floodwater and debris.
+AO7.3 n/a Not applicable.
+All building work below the defined flood level must be high set (comprising pier and beam construction) and retains the flood storage and conveyance capacity of the premises.
+AO7.4 New buildings are provided with flood free pedestrian and vehicle evacuation access between the building and a flood safe accessible road.
+Note-A flood safe accessible road includes a road where identified as outside a flood hazard area or within a 'Low flood hazard area', 'Potential flood hazard area' or 'Significant flood hazard area' on the Flood hazard overlay maps (OM006a-o). n/a Not applicable.
 AO7.5 New temporary, relocatable or impermanent buildings and structures are to be anchored with the ability to withstand transportation by floodwater.
-Note-Building work must be certified by a qualified structural engineer. ~ Any further development on each realigned allotment will occur outside of the mapped flood hazard area.
+Note-Building work must be certified by a qualified structural engineer. n/a Not applicable.

-Performance outcomes Acceptable outcomes Complies Comments AO7.6 Dwellings do not exceed four bedrooms. ~ Any further development on each realigned allotment will occur outside of the mapped flood hazard area.
-A07.7 Building work on an existing dwelling does not comprise additional bedrooms. ~ Any further development on each realigned allotment will occur outside of the mapped flood hazard area.
-AO7.8 Building work on an existing dwelling is limited to a maximum increase of 20 percent of the lawfully approved gross floor area of the existing dwelling. ~ Any further development on each realigned allotment will occur outside of the mapped flood hazard area.
-AO7.9 Development does not increase the number of lots in the 'High flood hazard area; as identified on the Flood hazard overlay maps (OM006a-o) except where for the purposes of public open space. ~ Any further development on each realigned allotment will occur outside of the mapped flood hazard area.
-PO8 Development involving earthworks in a Flood hazard area below the defined flood level must protect life and property on premises and off premises through maintaining: (a) flood storage capacity of land; (b) flood conveyance function of land; (a) flood and drainage AO8 Filling above ground level is not undertaken in the 'High flood hazard area' identified ~ Any further development on each realigned allotment will occur outside of the mapped flood hazard area. (c) flood and drainage channels; (d) overland flow paths; and (e) flood warning times.
+Performance outcomes Acceptable outcomes Complies Comments AO7.6 Dwellings do not exceed four bedrooms. n/a Not applicable.
+AO7.7 Building work on an existing dwelling does not comprise additional bedrooms. n/a Not applicable.
+AO7.8 Building work on an existing dwelling is limited to a maximum increase of 20 percent of the lawfully approved gross floor area of the existing dwelling. n/a Not applicable.
+AO7.9 Development does not increase the number of lots in the 'High flood hazard area; as identified on the Flood hazard overlay maps (OM006a-o) except where for the purposes of public open space. n/a Not applicable.
+PO8 Development involving earthworks in a Flood hazard area below the defined flood level must protect life and property on premises and off premises through maintaining: (a) flood storage capacity of land; (b) flood conveyance function of land; (c) flood and drainage channels; (d) overland flow paths; and (e) flood warning times.
+AO8 Filling above ground level is not undertaken in the 'High flood hazard area' identified on the Flood hazard overlay maps (OM006a-o). n/a Not applicable. (e) flood warning times.
 Significant flood hazard a rea